PRE COURSE ON YACHT ACCOMMODATION

 PLEASE DO NOT LEAVE THE SCHOOL WITH ANYTHING YOU DID NOT BRING – THAT WOULD BE THEFT!!!

-From all of us at the Miramar Sailing School we thank you for choosing us and hope you enjoy your learning experience.
+From all of us at the Second Star Sailing School we thank you for choosing us and hope you enjoy your learning experience.
 We look forward to helping with your sail training and wish you every success in your course and subsequent sailing career.